rivb/FaceAssistantRecognition/README.md

 3.- Connect face recognition to DataBase.

-4.- Upload the model to an online app.
+4.- Deploy the model to an online app.

 # To Do